Simple Berry Smoothie

-- Add the ingredients, in the order listed, by in a blender.
+- Add the ingredients, in the order listed, in a high-powered blender.
 Blend until smooth and serve.
 Top with garnishes as desired.

 - Other frozen berries or berry mixes will work just as well in this smoothie!
 If your bananas are not frozen, add a few ice cubes to reach the proper consistency.

 - I love using coconut water, because it contains electrolytes and is very hydrating; but you can easily substitute it with almond milk, any nut, or cow milk.
 The same goes for orange juice – feel free to substitute it with additional coconut water, almond milk, or cow milk.